Fast read

 Composition and Operation: Solar panels utilise photovoltaic (PV) cells to convert sunlight into electricity.
 Importantly, the process is based on the interaction between sunlight and semiconductor material.

 EMF Emissions: Solar panels emit extremely low-frequency (ELF) EMFs.
 According to the World Health Organisation (WHO), ELF magnetic fields are classified as “possibly carcinogenic to humans,” but this is based on consistent statistical associations of higher-level exposures (such as those associated with certain jobs like near high voltage power lines or electrical substations) with a two-fold increase in childhood leukaemia (WHO, 2007).
-Nevertheless, the levels emitted by solar panels are far below those linked to any health effects.
+Nevertheless, the levels emitted by solar panels are far below those linked to any health risks.

 Regulations and Standards: Solar panels adhere to international safety standards and guidelines, such as those by the International Electrotechnical Commission (IEC).